menus12/ML-Learn-2024/README.md

 In the output above, this correlation matrix mixes the variables and each cell represents the correlection coefficient between two variables.
 For example, the correlation coefficient between 'score' and 'pics' is 0.2139325.
 This relationship can be categorized as a (low) positive linear relationship between the score and pictures.
 So if the pictures are increased, the score is increased as well, the relationship is weak though.

+### Analyzing completion time for tests

+The visuals of these models is in the Appendix 4.
+The results of the regression model where the 3 variables have been included for the Tests, is below:

+tests_model <- lm(time_diff ~ words + score, data = tests)

+get_regression_table(tests_model)

 ### Model applications
 <!-- R code is correct and well documented-->